 An agreement as to the amount of compensation may be entered into even though an application has been made to the Tribunal.

-3. The types of authorization in respect of which an application for compensation may be made by you are —
+3. The types of authorisation in respect of which an application for compensation may be made by you are —

 (a) an aquaculture lease;